Healthy Homes Assessment Newtown

 Home Assessments Newtown for Rental Properties

-There are many concerns to look over in the house assessment to see if your rental property is in compliance with the requirements of the Healthy Homes Standard.
+There are a myriad of concerns to look over in an home evaluation to determine if your rental property meets the requirements of the Healthy Homes Standard.
 Some examples include:

-The repercussions of not having a Healthy home in relation to the Residential Tenancies Act and consequently falling on the wrong side of a Tenancy services ruling could be significant for landlords and property managers.
-For professional guidance, contact us today to schedule your rental properties home evaluation.
+The repercussions of not having an Healthy Home in accordance with The Residential Tenancies Act and consequently falling on the wrong side of a Tenancy services ruling can be significant for landlords and property managers.
+For professional advice get in touch today to schedule your rental property house evaluation.

 home assessments for rental properties